ibotva/ASNI-rs/README.md

 ## Basic Example
 > This example uses the `rxing` crate to decode the picture of the pdf147 barcode, and then passes the contents to the ASNI struct.
+> Bare in mind, I had to crop the pdf417 code to size and it has to be a good picture of the code.

 ```rust
 use asni_rs::documents::{DriversLicense, Reader};